GitHub-TC/EmpyrionTeleporter/README.md

 (will be created with the first start automatically).

 * HoldPlayerOnPositionAfterTeleport: Time in seconds where the player will be hold to the teleport position until the structure is loaded (to prevent gravity fall down for example)
+* PreparePlayerForTeleport: Time in seconds the player can prepare for the teleport (close the chat, put his finger on the Jetpack key and the space bar ... ;-))
 * CostsPerTeleporterPosition: Set credit cost for creating a teleport connection point
 * CostsPerTeleport: Set credit cost for using the teleporter
 * AllowedStructures: Set the allowed structures player can use the teleporter on/in